bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 console.log(second); // undefined
 ```

+In the `second-example.js` file, there are multiple exports but none are the "default" export.
+Instead it has two "named" exports.
+This causes an `undefined` to be returned to our variable name with Babel's interpretation of ES2015 modules.

-With ES2015 exports, if no `default` is defined and the file has only named exports, then the above import statement will produce `undefined`.
-However, destructuring can be used to extract the `foo` and `bar` functions into variables:
+To import the ES2015 module, we can use [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), another new ES2015 feature.
+Destructuring can be used to extract the named `foo` and `bar` functions into variables:

 ```js
 import { foo, bar } from 'second-example';